Eomys/pyleecan-doc/test.contribution.rst

         [
             (1, 2),
             (4, 5),
-            pytest.param(1, 0, marks=pytest.mark.xfail), # <-- The test is supposed to failwith this data
+            pytest.param(1, 0, marks=pytest.mark.xfail), # <-- The test is supposed to fail with this data
         ],
     )
     def test_increment(n, expected):